gabrielpxo/learning-about-microcontrollers/README.md

 Welcome to this repository!
 This collection includes several exciting microcontroller-based projects using PIC, each demonstrating a unique application of hardware and software.
 All projects come with source code, Proteus simulation files, and detailed explanations.

-Each project is contained in a zip folder, which includes the following:
+Each project includes the following:
 - **C Code** (`.c`): The source code for the project.
 - **Hex Code** (`.hex`): The compiled code ready to upload to the PIC microcontroller.
 - **Proteus Project** (`.pdsprj`): The circuit schematic and simulation for Proteus.